Thunder vs. Timberwolves prediction, odds, time: 2026 NBA picks for Thursday, Jan. 29

-Thunder vs. Timberwolves odds, prediction, time: 2026 NBA picks for Thursday, January 29 from proven model
+Thunder vs. Timberwolves odds, prediction, time: 2026 NBA picks for Thursday, Jan.
+29 from advanced model

 SportsLine's model reveals its Oklahoma City Thunder vs. Minnesota Timberwolves picks for their Thursday NBA matchup